omercsp/copilot-chat.vim/README.md

 - Example: `> explain` would expand to the full explanation template

 #### Managing Prompts
-1. Open the config with `:CopilotConfig`
+1. Open the config with `:CopilotChatConfig`
 2. Add prompts to the `prompts` object in `config.json`:
 ```json
 {